tobersj/Endless-Sky-Celebrations/README.md

-# Endless-Sky-Christmas
+# Endless-Sky-Celebrations
-A Christmas event for Endless Sky
+Adds flavour for Endless Sky by adding Celebrations for the major holidays.